 - 3) What were some advantages and disadvantages of using participant observation in this research?
 How might Vankatesh have conducted his research differently to address any of the disadvantages?
 Write up your analysis of his research in text that is at least one page long. - 4) Pick a potential topic that you would like to study in the local community.
-Topic examples include (but are not limited to): strategies used by parents when children misbehave in a public space such as a store; topics discussed by community college students while in the school cafeteria; text messaging behavior of students before entering and/or upon exiting class.
-Design a participant observation activity based on the chosen topic, to be carried out over a period of about 3 days.
-The activity design must include steps to be taken (who, where, note taking strategies, etc.) and a rubric for writing up results (what should field notes focus upon, how will they be obtained, and what should be included in any final presentation of results).
+Topic examples include (but are not limited to): strategies used by parents when children misbehave in a public space such as a store; topics discussed by community college students while in the school cafeteria; text messaging behavior of students before entering and/or upon exiting class; or interactions between members of a sports team.
+Design a participant observation activity based on the chosen topic, to be carried out over a period of about 3 days (though you won't actually carry out the project for this assignment).
+The activity design must include steps to be taken (who, where, note taking strategies, etc.) and a rubric for writing up results (what should field notes focus upon, how will they be obtained, what should be included in any final presentation of results, and where the results might be presented).
+Note that you don't actually carry out this research project; you are just submitting a hypothetical project that you could do for this part of Choice D1.
 This content should also be at least one page long and needs to relate to what you learned through analyzing the research of Sudhir Vankatesh.
-Be sure to cite the NPR story when you refer to it in your text.
+Be sure to cite the NPR story when you refer to it in your text and provide the entire citation in a references cited page.